sahilkale51/SQL-/README.md

 -- Insert a new row into the EMP table.
 INSERT INTO EMP VALUES('7902','FORD','ANALYST','7788','1983-12-03',3000,150,20);

 -- Insert a new row into the EMP table.
-(Note: There was a syntax error in the original input.
-I've corrected it) INSERT INTO EMP VALUES('7934','MILLER','CLERK','7782','1982-01-23',1300,40,10);
+INSERT INTO EMP VALUES('7934','MILLER','CLERK','7782','1982-01-23',1300,40,10);